An ad hoc team of engineers and doctors has developed a low-cost, open-source alternative, now ready for rapid production.

 The team doesn’t plan to directly launch their own production, or even to provide a single, detailed set of plans.
 “Our goal is to put out a really solid reference design,” Hanumara says “and to a limited extent help big groups scale it.
 We have shared great learnings with our local industry collaborators.”
 It will be up to local teams to adapt the design to the materials and parts that they can reliably obtain and the particular needs of their hospitals.

 He says “your mechanical and electrical engineering team will have to inquire as to what’s in their supply chain and what fabrication methods they have easily available to them and adapt the design.
-The base designs are intended to be really adaptable, but it may require modifications.
+The base designs are intended to be really adaptable, but they may require modifications.
 What motors can they source?
-What motor drivers and controllers do electrical team need to look at?
+What motor drivers and controllers do the electrical team need to look at?
 What level of controls and safeties do their clinicians require for their patient population and how should this be reflected in the code?
 So, we can’t put out an exact kit,” says Hanumara.

 The hope is to provide a spark to start teams everywhere to further develop and adapt the concept, Hanumara says.
 “Provided clinical safety is shown, we’ll probably see many of these around the world, with some shared DNA from us, as well as local flavors.
 And I think that will be beautiful, because it will mean that people all over are working hard to help their communities.”